“The Massacre at Chios” by Eugène Delacroix

 The painting reflects the reality of the Chios massacre and represents the killing of twenty thousand citizens, and the forced deportation into slavery of almost all the surviving seventy thousand inhabitants by Ottoman troops during the Greek War of Independence in 1822.
 Ottoman soldiers were ordered to kill all infants under three years old, all men 12 years and older, and all women 40 and older, except those willing to convert to Islam.
 The wholesale massacre provoked international outrage and led to increasing international support for the Greek cause for Independence.

 Eugène Delacroix was an artist regarded as the leader of the French Romantic school.
 Delacroix’s use of expressive brushstrokes shaped the work of the Impressionists, while his passion for the exotic inspired the artists of the Symbolist movement.
-Dramatic and romantic content characterised the central themes which led him to travel in North Africa, in search of the exotic.
+Dramatic and romantic content characterized the central themes which led him to travel in North Africa, in search of the exotic.